 Suing For Legal Malpractice

 Attorney malpractice is not solely a “bad” or “unfortunate” outcome in a case.
-Just because a lawyer gave you advice that turned out to be “wrong,” it does not necessarily mean he or she is liable of malpractice.
+Just because a divorce attorney gave you advice that turned out to be “wrong,” it does not necessarily mean he or she is liable of malpractice.
 No professional is an insurer of a positive outcome for his client.
 What creates liability is the lawyer’s failure to act in the manner the ordinary or reasonable lawyer would act in handling that matter for his client.

 Mistakes that rise to the level of malpractice can be caused by screwing up a prenuptial that opens you to significant liability and lengthy litigation.
 In the divorce process, sub par representation can lead to bad results that may be difficult or impossible to change.